The New Deal Legacy

 No city, town, or rural area was untouched by the New Deal.
 Hundreds of thousands of roads, schools, theaters, libraries, hospitals, post offices, courthouses, airports, parks, forests, gardens, and artworks—created in only one decade by our parents and grandparents—are still in use today.
 The long-term payoff from this public investment helped propel American economic growth after the world war and is still working for the American people today.

 Because these public works were rarely marked, the New Deal’s ongoing contribution to American life goes largely unseen.
 Given the scale and impact of the Roosevelt years across America, it seems inconceivable that no national register exists of what the New Deal built.
-The Living New Deal is making visible that enduring legacy.
+Yet there is none.
+The Living New Deal’s purpose is to make that enduring legacy visible.

 Today, our team is building a national database of thousands of documents, photographs, and personal stories about public works made possible by the New Deal.
 And it’s all just a click away on our national map of New Deal public works sites.
 California’s leading historian and former State Librarian, Kevin Starr, has likened the Living New Deal to a WPA project from the 1930s in its ambition and scope.